 I'll resend that so it's clean Liquid error: Could not find asset snippets/yandex-metrica.liquid

-In stock and ready to ship from Chiang Mai, Thailand from Bua Bhat.
+In stock and ready to ship from Bua Bhat workshop in Thailand.

 A self-taught designer, Wilai draws inspiration from her Lanna roots and has found a niche in upcycling discarded fabrics into creative works of art.
 Made from upcycled suede, you can mix and match these cushions to bring both style and texture to any room.
 Throw them on your bed, couch or in your favorite armchair.
 Insert not included.

 Available in two sizes: